iiiiiiiword/StyleGallery/README.md

 # You can choose which model to use by setting --mode=hyper or lcm.
 python demo_accelerate.py
 ```
+The results of precomputations are stored in the directory processed_data under content/style and can be automatically reused later.

 ## ⚙️ Gradio interface
 Run the following command to start the Gradio: